raspberrypilearning/getting-started-scratch/en/step_10.md

 ![Image showing Arrow tool selecting shape](images/challenge1-arrow-tool-selecting-shape.png){:width="300px"}

-Go to the **Fill** colour chooser and select the colour.
+Go to the **Fill** colour chooser and select a colour.
 It will automatically fill the shape that you have selected.

 ![Image showing Fill tool in Paint editor](images/challenge1-fill-tool.png){:width="300px"}

-Repeat the steps above with any part of the costume you have missed or for any other part of the costume you want to change the colour of.
+Repeat the steps above for any part of the costume you have missed, or for any other part of the costume you want to change colour.

 ![Image showing shape colour changing](images/challenge1-select-another-shape.png){:width="300px"}